 During such transitions, one such risk factor that oftentimes goes undetected is the vulnerability of your organization's valuable IP.
 Employment agreements and data security can only get you so far without a comprehensive proactive plan.
 In fact, according to a survey by The Ponemon Institute and Symantec, nearly 60 percent of people who had recently left or lost their jobs admitted to taking confidential company information on their way out the door.

-The most common example of this information vulnerability is the theft of trade secrets—such as personal contact information, customer lists, pricing information and business procedures—but in the case of these corporate transitions, it could also include other types of IP, such as the misappropriation of copyrights, trademarks and patents.
-The loss of sales, the expense of legal fees and the time of tracking down and recovering stolen IP are only some of the examples this loss of IP can harm a company.
+The most common example of this information vulnerability is the theft of trade secrets—such as personal contact information, customer lists, pricing information, and business procedures—but in the case of these corporate transitions, it could also include other types of intellectual property, such as the misappropriation of copyrights, trademarks, and patents.
+The loss of sales, the expense of legal fees, and the time of tracking down and recovering stolen IP are only some of the examples this loss of IP can harm a company.

 1. Know your data.

 Start by having a data map in place, as well as a clear data preservation plan.
 This will allow you to have an overall understanding of the different types of data your team members utilize and where that data resides.
 With this picture in front of you, identify key risk points.
 These could be data that is readily accessible and the data most meaningful to you as a company.

 Another key need is to know how your employees use their data.
 For example, do your employees use personal email for work (even if you tell them not to) or do they utilize text messages for work purposes?